urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **a**
-  : may be of any type.
-It shall be an array.
+  : An arry any type to be tested for being contingious.
 If it is a pointer it shall be associated.

 ### **Result**

-- **Result**
-  : of type Default logical scalar.
-The result has the value true if **a** is contiguous, and false otherwise.
+  The result has the value _.true._ if **a** is contiguous, and _.false._ otherwise.

 ### **Examples**

 Sample program:
 ```fortran
 program demo_is_contiguous
 implicit none